micro-community/development/docs/index.markdown

 # Documentation

-Learn the ins and outs of Micro and how to become a Micro services ninja!
+## Learn the ins and outs of Micro and how to become a Micro services ninja!

+Micro is a development platform for Cloud services.

 Key components of Micro are as follows: